-The total amount of equity held by Ms. Hasenfratz is outlined in the section on Election of Directors above.
-As of December 31, 2021, the combined dollar value of her shareholdings and options was \$348,641,647.
-In 2021, total NEO compensation expressed as a percentage of net earnings (\$420.6 million for the year ended December 31, 2021) was approximately 8.9%.
-The CEO's compensation expressed as a percentage of net earnings was approximately 3.7%.
+The total amount of equity beneficially owned by Ms. Hasenfratz (outside of the Estate of Frank Hasenfratz) is outlined in the section on Election of Directors above.
+As of December 31, 2022, the combined dollar value of her shareholdings and options was \$288,287,647.
+In 2022, total NEO compensation expressed as a percentage of net earnings (\$426.2 million for the year ended December 31, 2022) was approximately 7.6%.
+The CEO's compensation expressed as a percentage of net earnings was approximately 3.6%.

-Indebtedness of Directors and Executive Officers and Senior Officers

-None of the Directors, executive officers, or senior officers of the Corporation or any of their associates were indebted to the Corporation or its subsidiaries, and no guarantee, support agreement, letter of credit or similar arrangement was provided to the Directors, executive officers, senior officers of the Corporation or any of their associates by the Corporation or its subsidiaries during the financial year ended December 31, 2021, nor as of March 9, 2022.
+Indebtedness of Directors and Executive Officers and Senior Officers arrangement was provided to the Directors, executive officers, senior officers of the Corporation or any of their associates by the Corporation or its subsidiaries during the financial year ended December 31, 2022, nor as of March 8, 2023.